Hire the Top 3% of Freelance Augmented Reality Developers

 Projection-based augmented reality consists of projecting an image onto a physical 3D model, in order to make it more realistic.
 It can be used to detect human interaction with the projected light.
 For a practical example, this could even be used to facilitate complex manual tasks on an assembly line.

 We can also detect objects in a scene and change/augment them partially or totally.
 This is the premise of superimposition-based AR.
-It serves as a great alternative for applications that focus on enhancing the user experience with virtual customization of an object.
+It serves as a great alternative for applications that focus on enhancing the user experience with the virtual customization of an object.
 For instance, the user could try out different virtual furniture positioned in a room.

 Augmenting a Real-world Environment

 When hiring an augmented reality developer, the candidate should be confident in describing the steps behind augmenting a real-world environment.
-You can select two scenarios, one using markers and another one without them, and let them describe the challenges and solutions:
+You can select two scenarios, one using markers and another one without them, and let them describe the challenges and solutions.

-Explain, within the given scenarios, how would you augment the real world.
+Explain, within the given scenarios, how you would augment the real world.

 For the markers scenario, one challenge would be segmenting the markers from the rest of the scene.
-Your AR developer candidate should know these steps: We need to prepare the image, get points and regions of interest, and then check if the detected regions (if any) have the pattern we are looking for.
+Your AR developer candidate should know these steps: prepare the image, get points and regions of interest, and then check if the detected regions (if any) have the pattern we are looking for.

 To prepare the initial image, we apply a threshold so it becomes a binary image (0 or 1 values for each pixel).
 After that, we need to detect a feature in the markers to serve as a reference object.
 One common way of doing this is to use the corners of a square (with a QR/2D pattern) in the marker to serve as reference points.